- Adobe Premiere Pro offers two methods to export a single frame from a video.

-There are two methods for exporting a single frame image from a video clip in Premiere Pro.
+There are two methods for exporting a frame from a video clip in Adobe Premiere Pro.

 One is quick and simple but doesn’t give you much control.
 The other involves more steps, but it also gives you more control over things like size and compression amount.